 Ludington is where it all started for me with Scott’s Janitorial and Window Washing, my first cleaning company.
 Little did I know then that 13 years later I would grow a business someone actually wanted to buy.
-Patrick Quinn, who had been my business manager acquired that subsidary of what became a division of “Scott’s Building Solutions INC”.
+Patrick Quinn, who had been my business manager acquired that subsidiary of what became a division of “Scott’s Building Solutions INC”.
 With a background in Environmental Science and a Michigan Builders License, I found myself suited to building restoration.
-Cleaning and sanitizing things was just the tip of the iceburg of what our company did in those days.
-Pat continued with the Scott's Janitorial for three years when the 44-year-old man suddenly passed away.
+Cleaning and sanitizing things were just the tips of the iceberg of what our company did in those days.
+Pat continued with Scott's Janitorial for three years when the 44-year-old man suddenly passed away.

-What's more, I learned that when a leader does not construct the proper foundation to establish the perogative to scale the company, staff will eventually outgrow the company and move on.
-As a young thirty something, I hadn't yet grasped these things until I had to watch my own company, something I loved and had nurtured from infancy, completely dissolve.
+What's more, I learned that when a leader does not construct the proper foundation to establish the prerogative to scale the company, staff will eventually outgrow the company and move on.
+As a young thirty-something, I hadn't yet grasped these things until I had to watch my own company, something I loved and had nurtured from infancy, completely dissolve.

 The die was cast.
-You see I hadn't started out with the misson to be a businessman, for me it had started as a "lifestyle business".
-That sounded good, but here is the truth, until a leader really masters the finer points of recruiting, operations, marketing and finance that "lifestyle" is going to have limitations!
+You see I hadn't started out with the mission to be a businessman, for me it had started as a "lifestyle business".
+That sounded good, but here is the truth, until a leader really masters the finer points of recruiting, operations, marketing, and finance that "lifestyle" is going to have limitations!
 A successful business begins with a vision of where you want to take the business.
 So long as there is a market for the value proposition we make a choice of what kind of competitor we will be in that market.
-This is true whether we are concious of it or not.
-Of course everything has a lifespan, and most businesses don't make it past the second generation.
-It just depends who is running the show.
+This is true whether we are conscious of it or not.
+Of course, everything has a lifespan, and most businesses don't make it past the second generation.
+It just depends on who is running the show.

 It wasn’t long before I was thinking about retooling and starting up a new cleaning company.
-The difference would be that I wanted to build a company where every stakeholder would have unlimited opportunites.
-That is a big goal, and I knew that not everyone would avail themelves of that.
-I didn't want anyone to feel trapped in a dead end job nor to be able ot complain to others that no one had given them a chance!
-So I became laser focused on delivering just a few home services and translating every aspect of that value to my employees.
-"Keeping things simple" avoided "cognative switching penalty" (A big college term that bascially means there is no such thing as multitasking, our minds can only do one thing efficiently at a time.
+The difference would be that I wanted to build a company where every stakeholder would have unlimited opportunities.
+That is a big goal, and I knew that not everyone would avail themselves of that.
+I didn't want anyone to feel trapped in a dead-end job nor to be able to complain to others that no one had given them a chance!
+So I became laser-focused on delivering just a few home services and translating every aspect of that value to my employees.
+"Keeping things simple" avoided the "cognitive switching penalty" (A big college term that basically means there is no such thing as multitasking, our minds can only do one thing efficiently at a time.
 So when we switch back and forth we lose productivity).
 This gives people a chance to really get good at their jobs.

-Even after building a business over 13 years I knew that I needed to figure out the areas of my business where I could be even stronger.
+Even after building a business for over 13 years, I knew that I needed to figure out the areas of my business where I could be even stronger.
 It is difficult to work "on" a business once you are busy working "at" the business.
-To figure out the "how" of my new business plan, I then took a few more years of college classes, and I did a ton of extracuricular reading too, along with extensive proof of concept studies and research which culminated in the book "Cleaning For Profit".
-All of this in prepartion to build a franchise based on experience gained in the 231 market.
+To figure out the "how" of my new business plan, I then took a few more years of college classes, and I did a ton of extracurricular reading too, along with extensive proof of concept studies and research which culminated in the book "Cleaning For Profit".
+All of this in preparation to build a franchise based on experience gained in the 231 markets.

-It become apparent to me that I had reached a ceiling in my business some time before I had sold it.
+It become apparent to me that I had reached a ceiling in my business sometime before I had sold it.
 I would come to realize that continuous growth is important to a company.
 It all begins with leadership.
-A business leader needs to know his strengths, weaknesses, as well as the market's opportunities and threats.
+A business leader needs to know his strengths, and weaknesses, as well as the market's opportunities and threats.
 I knew the problems my service would solve with the highest possible productivity.
-I learned how to invest in people for them to get good at their tasks.
+I learned how to invest in people so they get good at their tasks.

 Franchising was a way to make the most of these experiences.
 Open Book Management, (Thank you, Jack Stack author of those books) was a way to get my whole team involved in the game.
-So I decided to start over in a larger metropolitian area.
-My team and I chose Grand Rapids and after six years of building our systems we were ready to execute the plan.
-It really began in 2010 proving concept of "Happy's Window Cleaning" licensed as a "truck in company", specializing in Window Cleaning in Las Vegas.
-I documtneted the whole experince in my book.
+So I decided to start over in a larger metropolitan area.
+My team and I chose Grand Rapids and after six years of building our systems, we were ready to execute the plan.
+It really began in 2010 proving the concept of "Happy's Window Cleaning" licensed as a "truck in the company", specializing in Window Cleaning in Las Vegas.
+I documented the whole experience in my book.

-My wife Cherie is an accomplished juris doctor and she worked along side me reviewing everything I was doing, every step of the way.
-Cherie contributions to the company are too many to enumerate.
-She is the hardest working individual I know.
-Together we developed the content that became a 900 page Franchise Operations and Reference Manual, and we supplemented that with a comprehensive abridged version of those principles with our "Happitude Training Series", (Graphic design is another one of Cherie's many talents).
-In addition to the Franchise Training Proper, which takes a month to cram through, we have our own Techincal Vocational Courses and an additional Business Lesson Series for our employees and future franchiser's continuing education.
+My wife Cherie is an accomplished Juris doctor and she worked alongside me reviewing everything I was doing, every step of the way.
+Cherie's contributions to the company are too many to enumerate.
+She is the hardest-working individual I know.
+Together we developed the content that became a 900-page Franchise Operations and Reference Manual, and we supplemented that with a comprehensive abridged version of those principles with our "Happitude Training Series", (Graphic design is another one of Cherie's many talents).
+In addition to the Franchise Training Proper, which takes a month to cram through, we have our own Technical Vocational Courses and an additional Business Lesson Series for our employees and future franchisers' continuing education.

 Since we didn't wish to start from scratch again, back in 2015 we began to look for an established company that we could purchase.
-Eventually we found the right one and acquired Brad's Window Cleaning in Rockford Michigan in the summer of 2016.
-A twelve year old book of business.
-The owner Brad Carey was turning 60, he had made good financial decisons and was ready to retire early.
-The christian brother had a built a really solid book of repeat customers, just like I had with Scott's Janitorial and Window Washing, It buying his business felt like my life had been restored.
+Eventually, we found the right one and acquired Brad's Window Cleaning in Rockford Michigan in the summer of 2016.
+A twelve-year-old book of business.
+The owner Brad Carey was turning 60, he had made good financial decisions and was ready to retire early.
+The Christian brother had built a really solid book of repeat customers, just like I had with Scott's Janitorial and Window Washing, It buying his business felt like my life had been restored.
 I had been given a second chance.

 Brad had earned his good reputation the right way.
-He tought me more than a few things.
+He taught me more than a few things.
 You can be sure that Brad required business references while considering whether to sell to me.
-Fortunately, even thought it had been a spell, since they had seen me person, my former customers in Ludington were still willing to give their recommendations.
-In many ways 231 has continued to shape the course of my life.
+Fortunately, even though it had been a spell since they had seen me personally, my former customers in Ludington were still willing to give their recommendations.
+In many ways, 231 has continued to shape the course of my life.

-The 231 Territory has several great areas where three or more seperate locations have the potential to earn six figure revenues.
-Like all of the Happy Window Cleaning territories 231 is expansive and exclusive to the owning franchise partner.
-Someone could spend their whole career developing 231 himself or he might choose to share management of additonal franchisee partners. as the "master franchise".
-The whole point of Happy Window Cleaning is that we are building an organization where every stakeholder has the greatst potential to choose just how far he or she is willing to go!
+The 231 Territory has several great areas where three or more separate locations have the potential to earn six-figure revenues.
+Like all of the Happy Window Cleaning territories, 231 is expansive and exclusive to the owning franchise partner.
+Someone could spend their whole career developing 231 himself or he might choose to share management of additional franchisee partners. as the "master franchise".
+The whole point of Happy Window Cleaning is that we are building an organization where every stakeholder has the greatest potential to choose just how far he or she is willing to go!
 We don't want external forces deciding that for them.
 That is why at Happy Window Cleaning, we took six years to build and test our systems,.
 It is why we focused on providing higher education and collaboration with outside partners for that, in our operating plan!

 Having come from rural Michigan, I believe in the resolve and ingenuity of the people there.
-Whether one set up in Ludington, Cadillac or Traverse city, those are communities that support their local businesses.
+Whether one is set up in Ludington, Cadillac, or Traverse City, those are communities that support their local businesses.
 I know that there is plenty of opportunity in Northwestern Michigan to grow a business larger than the $200,000 a year business that I, (or a younger less experienced version of myself), had built in that space.
-Nonetheless 231 holds a very special place in my heart because I have more than a list of old customers in the area.
+Nonetheless, 231 holds a very special place in my heart because I have more than a list of old customers in the area.
 I have true friends there.